CMB spectroscopy at third-order in cosmological perturbations

-Moreover, there are various aspects related to this new signal that it is worth briefly to mention here as possible future investigations.
-For example, the right panel of Fig.~\ref{shape} suggests that the $\kappa$-distortion is also sensitive to equilateral type non-Gaussianity, though this would require us a more exact estimation since the approximation behind Eq.~(\ref{localy}) is not valid.
-Anisotropy in the $\kappa$-distortion would also be a new window for the primordial higher-order correlations.
+Even though the overall signal from primordial local non-Gaussianity is expected to be tiny, such a signal can, in principle, be distinguished from other types of CMB spectral distortions due to the specific frequency dependence of $\mathcal K$.
+Note that we easily translate observational upper bounds on $y$ into those for $\kappa$, using $\int dp~p^{3}\mathcal K=4\int dp~p^{3}\mathcal Y$.
+For example, the upper bound given by a primordial inflation explorer like experiment~\cite{Kogut:2011xw} is roughly estimated as $f^{\rm loc.}_{\rm NL}<\mathcal O(10^{8})$.
+Notice that this bound is for squeezed non-Gaussianity whose short modes are on $1.<k{\rm Mpc}<100.$ since $y$ is produced on those scales, which cannot be constrained by the CMB temperature bispectra.
+Though the signal might be extremely small, there are various aspects related to this new signal for the future investigations.
+For example, the right panel of Fig.~\ref{shape} suggests that $\kappa$ is also sensitive to equilateral type non-Gaussianity, though this would require us a more exact estimation since the approximation behind Eq.~(\ref{localy}) is not valid.
+Anisotropy in $\kappa$ would also be a new window for the primordial higher-order correlations.
 It is conceivable that the new cubic spectral distortion in Eq.~(\ref{kmono}) could also receive non-primordial contributions (e.g., weakly non-linear effects and projection effects, similarly to~\cite{Cabass:2018jgj}).
-Finally, we expect astrophysical applications of this new type of spectral distortion in the similar direction of Refs.~\cite{Chluba:2013ada,Chluba:2013paa}.
-Our result suggests that there exists a new type of the spectral distortion if incoming photon distribution deviates from the ideal Planck distribution.
-Therefore it is foreseeable that this process might take place also within clusters of galaxies.
+Finally, we expect astrophysical applications in the similar direction of multiple scattering for the Sunyaev-Zel'dovich effect~\cite{Sazonov:1998ae,Itoh:2001kj}.
+Our result suggests that there exists a new type of spectral distortion if incoming photon distribution deviates from the ideal Planck distribution.
+Therefore it is foreseeable that this process might also take place within clusters of galaxies.